James Wiseman: Indiana Pacers (2024–2025)

 On February 6, 2025, Wiseman was traded to the Toronto Raptors alongside cash considerations in exchange for a 2026 top 55 protected second-round pick, but was waived shortly after.

 On July 7, 2025, Wiseman re-signed with the Pacers on a 2-year contract including a team option.
 He started one game for Indiana, recording four points, four rebounds, and one block.
 On October 27, the Pacers waived Wiseman to open up a roster spot to sign Mac McClung.
+On December 20, Wiseman signed a 10-day contract with the Pacers.
+On December 26, after three appearances for the team, Wiseman was released from his contract with the Pacers.

+New York Knicks (2026–present)

+On September 16, 2026, Wiseman signed with the New York Knicks.

 National team career

 Wiseman averaged 11.4 points and 5 rebounds per game for the United States at the 2017 FIBA Under-16 Americas Championship in Formosa, Argentina.
 He helped his team win the gold medal over Canada.
 Wiseman was unable to join the United States for the 2018 FIBA Under-17 Basketball World Cup because he was injured.